Fever in children

 • Lack of tears

-• The child generally looks ill
+• The child generally looks unwell

 Fever can sometimes lead to a febrile seizure (also known as a febrile convulsion) – particularly in children between the ages of three months and five years.
-Although simple febrile seizures can be very alarming, they usually only last a few minutes and are not dangerous.
+Although simple febrile seizures can be very alarming, they usually only last a few minutes and are normally not dangerous.
 But it is still a good idea to take the child to see a doctor afterwards.

 Diagnosis

 Healthy children have a body temperature between 36.5°C (97.7°F) and 37.5°C (99.5°F).
 This temperature changes over the course of the day: It is usually about 0.5°C higher in the evening than it is in the morning.
-Temperatures between 37.5 (99.5°F) and 38.5°C (101.3°F) are referred to as an elevated body temperature.
+Temperatures between 37.5°C (99.5°F) and 38.5°C (101.3°F) are referred to as an elevated body temperature.
+It is considered to be a fever at temperatures of 38.5°C (101.3°F) or more in children, and at temperatures of 38.0°C (100.4°F) or more in babies under three months old.

-They can then use a thermometer to measure the child's temperature – ideally three times a day, if possible.
+They can then use a thermometer to measure the child's temperature properly – ideally three times a day, if possible.
 The best way to get reliable readings is by inserting a digital thermometer into the child's bottom (rectal temperature).
-Many parents prefer to use a digital ear or forehead thermometer.
-You can also take a child's temperature in their mouth or under their armpit, but this is only suitable in children aged four and over.
-The length of time needed to take the temperature depends on where it is measured and what kind of thermometer is used – you will find further information in the instructions that come with the thermometer.
+In children over the age of one year, ear thermometers provide similarly accurate readings.
+Measuring a child's temperature in their mouth is less reliable because they usually find it difficult to keep their mouth closed and their tongue still.

 Treatment